nordpolen/learn-javascript/password-generator/README.md

 - Generate random passwords
 - Customize password length
-- Include or exclude uppercase letters
+- Include or exclude uppercase letters (not implemented yet)
-- Include or exclude lowercase letters
+- Include or exclude lowercase letters (not implemented yet)
-- Include or exclude numbers
+- Include or exclude numbers (not implemented yet)
-- Include or exclude special characters
+- Include or exclude special characters (not implemented yet)

 ## Usage